aaronparker/evergreen/docs/help/en-US/Get-EvergreenApp.md

 The output from this function can be passed to Where-Object to filter for a specific download based on properties including processor architecture, file type or other properties.

-`Get-EvergreenApp` uses official vendor sites including update APIs, web queries, and code repository locations to return details of a target application at run time.
+`Get-EvergreenApp` uses official vendor sources including update APIs, web queries, and code repository locations to return details of a target application at run time.

 ## EXAMPLES